m4r35n357/ODE-Playground/README.md

 2nd to 10th order integrators, with visualization of the time stepping structure

-Three examples; Mass-spring system, Newton orbits, plus an analysis example to illustrate the symplectic time-stepping sequence for each order of integration.
+Examples; N-Body system, Mass-spring system, Newton orbits, plus an analysis example to illustrate the symplectic time-stepping sequence for each order of integration.
 No formal documentation yet, see the yad and c files for example usage.

 ```